matt1309/mhiJava/README.md

 ### 3. Topic paths:
-The topic structure is as follows: aircon/{airconID}/ReadOnly/{dataName} for state reading aircon/{airconID}/ReadWrite/{dataName} for command writing
+The topic structure is as follows: aircon/{airconID}/ReadOnly/{dataName} for state reading

+Open examples can be fonud in openhabTemplates folder (I will share my final config once finalised) aircon/{airconID}/ReadWrite/{dataName} for command writing

 Anything posted in ReadWrite is passed to aircon, the response from aircon is then loaded into